Your 6 Months Old Baby Growth and Development

 Sleight of the Hand

-Your baby will now show preferences to some of their toys especially figures or soft toys resembling normal beings.
+Your baby will now show preferences for some of their toys, especially figures or soft toys resembling normal beings.
 This is a sign of their growing independence and is absolutely normal.

-The first few months after birth are filled with visits to the doctor for their routine immunizations.
+The first few months after birth are filled with visits to the doctor for routine immunizations.
 This month your baby will be due for the 3rd lot of vaccinations.
-Be prepares for an eventful day after your baby has been vaccinated although it may differ in children.
+Be prepared for an eventful day after your baby has been vaccinated, although it may differ in children.
 Your child may also catch their first cold at 6 months, but there is no reason to panic.
-Try to stay on top of things and rush to the doctor if you see a change in feeding pattern, temperature, rashes, vomiting or unsettling behaviour.
+Try to stay on top of things and rush to the doctor if you see a change in feeding pattern, temperature, rashes, vomiting, or unsettling behaviour.

 Baby Milestones – 6 Months

-This relates to the magnitude of your baby’s brain development, intellectual and thinking prowess.
+This relates to the magnitude of your baby’s brain development, and intellectual and thinking prowess.

 - Curiosity: Your baby is more curious and eager to touch, feel and smell anything that fascinates them.

-- Basic Sounds: Get accustomed to hearing the usual “Ah”,”Eh” and other sounds to acknowledge things.
+- Basic Sounds: Get accustomed to hearing the usual “Ah”, “Eh”, and other sounds to acknowledge things.
 These are the forms of polysyllabic vowel sounds.

 - Imitating Sounds and response to calls: Your baby will try and imitate sounds you make or sounds from toys.
-He or she may also respond to his or her name
+He or she may also respond to his or her name.
+(2)

-- Conscious of Self: Don’t be surprised if you see your baby admiring themselves in front of the mirror with glee stricken expressions.
-It’s just that they are working on discerning powers of their brain.
+- Conscious of Self: Don’t be surprised if you see your baby admiring themselves in front of the mirror with glee-stricken expressions.
+It’s just that they are working on the discerning powers of their brain.

 Some traits associated with their physical and motor skill capabilities: